-Emphasis of Matter - Basis of Accounting & Restriction on Use

-We draw attention to the 'Valuation for solvency purposes', 'Capital Management' and/or other relevant disclosures sections of the Solvency and Financial Condition Report, which describe the basis of accounting.
-The Solvency and Financial Condition Report is prepared in compliance with the financial reporting provisions of the PRA Rules and Solvency II regulations, and therefore in accordance with a special purpose financial reporting framework.
+Emphasis of Matter - Basis of Accounting & Restriction on Use financial reporting provisions of the PRA Rules and Solvency II regulations, and therefore in accordance with a special purpose financial reporting framework.
 The Solvency and Financial Condition Report is required to be published, and intended users include but are not limited to the Prudential Regulation Authority.
 As a result, the Solvency and Financial Condition Report may not be suitable for another purpose.